Telegrams first gave way to the telephone which were then made obsolete by smartphones.

 Take to forums where your customers hang out and read their comments on blog posts.

-Talk to front facing customer support agents and dive into excerpts from phone and chat conversations.
+Talk to front-facing customer support agents (particularly those in your call center) and dive into excerpts from phone and chat conversations.

 By capturing the customer’s voice you’ll be able to offer better services and offer a new range of products that are better suited to rising demands.